A bi-weekly roundup of the latest cybersecurity news and research.

 World Health Organization CISO suggests a holistic approach to cybersecurity

 To our luck apparently WHO seems to be equally intrigued in cyber security as it is for the hunger.
-Flavio Aggio, CISO at the World Health Organization spoke at Cyber Week 2021 in Tel Aviv, and in this interview with Help Net Security, talked about the modern threat landscape and offers tips for organizations that want to increase their security posture.
+Flavio Aggio, CISO at the World Health Organization spoke at Cyber Week 2021 in Tel Aviv, and in this interview with Help Net Security, talked about the modern threat landscape and gives guidance to organizations hoping to further develop their security posture.

 Iranian Group Used Android Backdoor